MileneCV/Stroke_Prediction_project/README.md

 - Boxplot, barplot, lineplot and histplot were created to examine correlation between stroke and other features.

 #### Machine Learning part:
-- Unnecessary columns were dropped..
+- Unnecessary columns were dropped.
 - Data preparation included checking for duplicates, inconsistent values, and verifying column data types.
 - The dataset was split into training and testing sets, with the "stroke" column as the target variable.
 - A column selector was created to handle both numerical and categorical columns.